jlafata/hello-rest/README.md

     A jersey rest project which  exposes a RESTFUL get to return a greeting

-this project has two branches.
+this project has three branches.
 ```
 main branch: does not set the X-Frame-Options field in the response header
 Secure branch: sets the X-Frame-Options field by adding a new servlet filter and referencing it in the WEB-INF/web.xml
 ```

-# deployment instructions - main branch
+# deployment instructions - main branch - insecure
 ```
 git checkout main
 gradle build